 - The seamless construction of the upper fabric lining makes it easier to wear this running shoe without the use of socks.
-It also effectively reduces skin irritation and discomfort, making the wearing experience much more comfortable all throughout.
+It also effectively reduces skin irritation and discomfort, making the wearing experience much more comfortable all throughout, even for daily wear.

 - The low-profile sole unit brings runners closer to the ground.
 It’s a solid way to let neutral runners acclimate well the surface on which they are running.
 The mid-sole is made of resilient yet responsive materials that function well in delivering cushioning and responsible underfoot support.

 The Asics Gel Storm 2 has a standard running shoe length.
 It comes in a variety of sizes that follows the regular sizing scheme that most runners are used to.
 The heel area has a medium width, but the mid-foot and forefoot areas have a narrow fit.
 It is more directed at runners who have feet that are medium-sized.

 The AHAR or the Asics High Abrasion Resistant Rubber is placed on crucial areas of the forefoot and heel where wear and abrasion are most commonly observed.
 It’s a durable material that delivers durable protection and traction over the roads.
 Like the Gel Storm 2, the Gel Kayano 25 also uses the AHAR technology in its outsole.

 Molded EVA makes up most of the cushioning system.
 It’s a high quality material that runs the entire length of the Asics Gel Storm 2.
 It is able to provide responsive cushioning, as well as shock absorption when landing the foot on the ground.